nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 #### Stub files for all output channels

-The stub block MUST include the creation of a file for every output channel (both mandatory and optional), generated with touch, e.g.
+The stub block MUST include the creation of at least one file for every output channel (both mandatory and optional), generated with touch, e.g.

 ```bash
 touch ${prefix}.txt